UPDATE, JULY 2021:

 I can be reached at: firstname.lastname@example.org

-After answering a series of individual emails on this topic over the past decade or so, I finally decided to get around to providing a general description of a typical visit.
+After answering a series of individual emails on this topic over the past two decades or so, I finally decided to get around to providing a general description of a typical visit.
 Hopefully it will help to answer questions in advance and give you some idea if I’m the right guy for your school.

 For the best results, I’ve found that it makes a huge difference when students are familiar with my work and have thought about questions in advance.
 Like just about everything else in life, what you get out of it is in proportion to the energy that’s put into it.
 If the school leaders are excited and enthusiastic, that energy transfers to the students –- and we all have a terrific, rewarding experience.

-Middle Schools, Bystander, Anti-Bullying
+Middle Schools, Bystander, The Fall, Anti-Bullying

 The popularity of the book, Bystander, opened up new worlds to me, specifically middle schools.
 In many schools around the country, Bystander has been widely read and shared, sometimes with an entire grade or school, featured in a “One Book, One School” context.
 The idea is that it can serve as a positive, educational springboard for conversations and activities about the dynamics of bullying, and the various roles we all play in those situations.
 But I stress: it’s a story, a work of fiction, and I have been a published writer of children’s books since 1986.
 (You remember ’86, don’t you?)
 So while I am thrilled and honored to speak to large and small groups about this book, and the issues within it, I am not an anti-bullying presenter.
 I don’t offer ten easy steps for bully-proofing your school.
 I don’t climb on the soapbox.
 I love to visit middle schools, I am fascinated and inspired by this age group (today, 2012, I share my home with a 6th-grader and an 8th-grader), and I care about this issue very deeply.
 But I approach it as a writer, if that makes sense.